 Middle School Principal

 Mrs. Lowndes has been an educator in the Georgia public school system and private tutoring business for more than 20 years.
 She has been with GCA since 2009, and has served as a homeroom teacher, social studies teacher, and lead teacher.
-In August 2011, she accepted the role of assistant administrator, and in September 2014, she accepted the role of administrator.
+In August 2011, she accepted the role of assistant principal, and in September 2014, she accepted the role of principal.

 Mrs. Lowndes is dedicated to the "student in the chair" and leading our middle school staff to assist Learning Coaches and students to master the skills and standards of each student's particular grade level.